Private Investigator Software

 General Computing

 Private investigators deal with the same challenges as any business owner.
 Therefore, they must have a solid working knowledge of typical business operating programs.
-Examples include various Operating Systems, such as Windows, Linux, Mac, etc.
+Examples include Operating Systems such as Windows, Linux, Mac, etc.

 In addition, detectives need to know about productivity software such as Microsoft Office, Google Docs, etc. Other business solutions include: